-Dr. Bober is a pediatrician and medical geneticist at the Alfred I. Dupont Hospital for Children in Wilmington, Delaware.
-He has a long involvement with the RCDP patient community and is in charge of a Registry for RCDP.
-Dr. Bober will act as the physician on both the future Natural History Study and PPI-1040 clinical trial.
+Dr. Bober is a pediatrician and medical geneticist at the Alfred I. DuPont Hospital for Children in Wilmington, Delaware.
+He has a long involvement with the RCDP patient community and is the Principal Investigator on both the Registry and the Natural History Study for RCDP.

 dr. nancy braverman

 Dr. Braverman is a medical geneticist and researcher at McGill University in Montreal, Quebec.
 She has been heavily involved with the Rhizokids community for over 10 years.
 Her lab focuses on understanding and evaluating treatments for peroxisomal disorders including RCDP.
 The Braverman lab is responsible for developing the RCDP1 mouse model used to test the ability to PPI-1040 to augment plasmalogen levels.

 Shawn is the CEO and Chief Scientific Officer at Med-Life Discoveries.
 He has over 17 years of experience using non-targeted metabolomics to investigate underlying biochemical causes of disease.
 Shawn is responsible for the strategic direction of MLD's diagnostics and therapeutics programs, including RCDP.

 Tara is the Vice President, Therapeutics at Med-Life Discoveries.
 She has worked for over 10 years on the pre-clinical assessment of plasmalogen precursors as potential therapeutic agents both in RCDP and diseases of aging.
 She oversees the day-to-day management of the therapeutics programs and maintains a close relationships with the all the involved consultants as well as Rhizokids International, the parent advocacy group.